Lost packages. Damaged products and shipping containers. Hidden fees. The shipping industry in a nutshell.

 5. How do I communicate with manufacturers and suppliers?

-Reaching out to manufacturers and suppliers can seem intimidating—emailing someone that you’ve never met almost always is—but it’s a key part of sourcing your products and making sure that everything runs according to plan.
+Reaching out to manufacturers and suppliers can seem intimidating—emailing someone that you’ve never met is almost always—but it’s a key part of sourcing your products and making sure that everything runs according to plan.

 If you’re nervous, just remember that manufacturers have busy schedules with tight deadlines and they’re trying to run a business just like you.
 They’re ready to answer whatever questions you have, so don’t be afraid to reach out.